Quartz crisis: Beginning of the revolution

 In the late 1950s and early 1960s, both Seiko and a consortium of Switzerland's top watch firms, including Patek Philippe, Piaget, and Omega, fiercely competed to develop the first quartz wristwatch.
 In 1962, the Centre Electronique Horloger (CEH), consisting of around 20 Swiss watch manufacturers, was established in Neuchâtel to develop a Swiss-made quartz wristwatch, while simultaneously in Japan, Seiko was also working on an electric watch and developing quartz technology.

 One of the first successes was a portable quartz clock called the Seiko Crystal Chronometer QC-951.
 This portable clock was used as a backup timer for marathon events in the 1964 Summer Olympics in Tokyo.
 In 1966, prototypes of the world's first quartz pocket watch were unveiled by Seiko and Longines in the Neuchâtel Observatory's 1966 competition.
 In 1967, both the CEH and Seiko presented prototypes of quartz wristwatches to the Neuchâtel Observatory competition.

 On 25 December 1969, Seiko unveiled the Astron, the world's first quartz watch, which marked the beginning of the quartz revolution.
 The first Swiss quartz analog watch – the Ebauches SA Beta 21 – arrived at the 1970 Basel Fair.
 The Beta 21 was released by numerous manufacturers including the Omega Electroquartz.
 On 6 May 1970, Hamilton introduced the Pulsar – the world's first electronic digital watch.

+In 1971 Girard-Perregaux introduced the Caliber 350, with an advertised accuracy within about 0.164 seconds per day, which had a quartz oscillator with a frequency of 32,768 Hz, which was faster than previous quartz watch movements and has since become the oscillation frequency used by most quartz clocks.
+Seiko made key patents publicly available to facilitate the widespread adoption of quartz technology, establishing it as the industry standard.